Frequently Asked Questions

 9. What should I do if I’m experiencing concerns or issues while interning?

-Contact the Career & Professional Development office where staff will assist you.
+Contact the Career and Professional Development office where staff will assist you.

 Disclaimer: Most employers are reputable and reliable, but the Career & Professional Development office is not in a position to guarantee the professional standing of all companies, organizations or individuals posting internship opportunities.
 Applicants are strongly encouraged to research potential sponsors as part of the internship search process.